delta6626/365-days-of-code/README.md

 - Day 120 ✅: Fixed UI issues in PartnerPair and started implementing state and logic for the sign-up page
 - Day 121 ✅: Completed real-time form validation logic for PartnerPair’s sign-up form
 - Day 122 ✅: Added basic user sign-in functionality for PartnerPair, created authentication service functions, and polished the sign-up form UI and error handling
+- Day 123 ✅: Fully implemented user sign-in for PartnerPair, integrated Firestore for saving user data, started email verification flow, and created a Zustand store for user state
 ---

 ## 📌 Notes